smirarab/legissFX/README.md

 # LEGv8 Instruction Set Simulator

-Use this app to run LEGv8 assembly programs and see what happens to the registers and memory. **Java and JavaFX are included—you do not need to install them.**
+Use this app to run LEGv8 assembly programs.
+This simulator was created by Kenneth Yun, University of California, San Diego.
+We just package it here for ease of use with newer machines.

 ## 1. Download